I recently posted about how we can grow our business by choosing different and better marketing channels.

 Be creative as you look for ideas in each of the traction channels – and beyond.

-We often think of marketing and sales activity in terms of a sequence or “funnel” of steps:
+We often think of marketing and sales activity in terms of a sequence or “funnel” of steps, illustrated in the sequence below:

 Contact is where people come across you for the first time.
 For example this might be when they do a Google search and your page comes up, they meet you at a networking event and find you interesting, or they go to a live event and hear you speaking on stage.